HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 Update a project by its ID

 Updates a project with a matching ID.
-Project profile limits can be updated with this operation.
+Only Project 'Name', 'Profile' and 'Limits' can be updated with this operation.

 ### Required Parameters